natelgrw/aspector_pipeline/README.md

-# ASPECTOR Pipeline: Detailed Op-Amp Simulation
+# ASPECTOR Core: Op-Amp Simulation Pipeline

 ASPECTOR is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.